 - Train and support employees to recognise bias and how they can overcome it in their decision making.

-- Give women a chance to shine through meaningful participation in meetings, challenging tasks and contribution to important decisions.
+- Give women and people from underrepresented backgrounds a chance to shine through meaningful participation in meetings, challenging tasks and contribution to important decisions.

 - Set targets for fair and objective promotions so that numbers moving up from one level to the next maintain the same ratio.